himotoyoshi/carray/README.md

 3.0.x still moves: behavior can change between releases — see [CHANGELOG.md](CHANGELOG.md).
 3.1 is the first release meant to be depended on.
+Until then, treat it as a place to try things out.

 ## Features